cav119/Video-Chat-Web-App/README.md

 ```

-## TODO and suggestions
+## TODO (by priority)
+- LIMIT number of users in a room to 2 (do it client side or maybe server side)
+- Have room code panel at the top, and waiting to connect box on the room UI
 - upcoming calls firebase indexing issue: FIX, and have a link to start these calls (and make sure all the cookies are set)
-- GET DOCTOR NAME FROM AUTH RATHER THAN FROM COOKIE ON PREV PAGE: helps avoid setting a cookie for upcoming calls!
 - ERROR MESSAGE FLASHING
-- LIMIT number of users in a room to 2 (do it client side or maybe server side)
-- Forgot password reset and verify account firebase
+- verify account firebase
 - Factor out frontend code from login and signup views
 - HIDE serviceAccountKey.json config as an env variable for security on deployment?
 - Need fix that you refresh to see a user joining on heroku version (peerjs or socket related error?)